demandchain/developer.offerengine.com/content/v1/get_deals.md

 slug
 : _Optional String_ Filter deals by a particular deal slug

-id
-: _Optional String_ Filter deals by a particular deal slug

 marketplace_slug
 : _Optional String_ Filter deals by a particular marketplace deal slug

 title
-: _Optional String_ Filter deals by title like this parameter
+: _Optional String_ Filter deals by title with this value in it ("burger" could return deals with title "$20 off Bob's burgers", "$10 off Burgermeister", etc...)

 ### state parameters